gohweiqi/BreachEye/README.md

-# Email Breach Detection System
+# BreachEye - A Email Breach Detection System

 A comprehensive web-based system that enables users to monitor multiple email addresses for data breaches, visualize breach statistics, and receive real-time alerts.
 This project helps users stay informed about their email security and take proactive action before threats escalate.